Vesna Vulovic: The Flight Attendant Who Fell 6 Miles And Lived

 That is, if there even was a six-mile fall.

-Everyone who’s ever flown on a plane or even seen Castaway has run through the worst-case scenario of a plane crash.
+Everyone who’s ever flown on a plane or even seen Castaway has run through the worst-case scenario of a plane crash in their heads.
 Unfortunately, an airborne accident leaves little room for “Macgyver” like moves.
 We humans have proven capable of completely unbelievable feats.
 But falling six miles after your plane explodes sounds more like a superhero origin story than real life.
 However, that is the real-life story of Vesna Vulovic, a Serbian flight attendant who survived the truly unthinkable.

 The Ill-Fated Flight JAT 367